beet-software/dorm/docs/docs/reference/engine-support.md

 SQLite uses an application-owned `SqliteDatabase` and supports SQL filters, offset pages, composite identities, table-watch streams, and the portable transaction facade.
-The application prepares the database schema and owns its lifecycle.

-The SQLite dependency uses `dart:ffi` in its current implementation.
-It is not Wasm-compatible through the default path, even when the package can be used on other supported platforms.
+`SqliteMigrationAdapter` groups each migration with its history record in the database transaction when the provider honors it.
+It can inspect tables and fields, but provider-specific constraints and unsupported alterations remain explicit.
+The SQLite dependency uses `dart:ffi` in its default path and is not Wasm-compatible through that path.

 See [Run with SQLite](../engines/sqlite.md).

 ## Synchronization composition

 `dorm_sync` is a composition layer, not another storage backend.
-A primary must provide `ChangeTrackedEngine` through `EngineSyncTarget`.
-A replica may use a normal `BaseEngine` through `EngineReplicaTarget`.
+A primary must provide `ChangeTrackedEngine` through `EngineSyncTarget`; a replica may use a normal `BaseEngine` through `EngineReplicaTarget`.

 The composed engine uses the primary query and page types publicly.
 Structured filters and page requests are adapted to each target.
 Synchronization is